Download Careers360 App

 • Solving previous year CLAT exam papers will boost candidates' confidence in their preparations.
 The more CLAT previous year papers applicants solve, the more assured they will feel about their preparations.

-The CLAT question papers from past years will provide applicants with a comprehensive overview of the CLAT 2026 syllabus Students will also become acquainted with the CLAT 2026 test pattern.
+The CLAT question papers from past years will provide applicants with a comprehensive overview of the CLAT 2026 syllabus.
+Students will also become acquainted with the CLAT 2026 exam pattern.

 • Candidates can test their knowledge and preparations through these CLAT PYQ papers.
-Students are advised to carefully analyze their performance after solving these papers.
+Students are advised to carefully analyse their performance after solving these papers.

-• Students can identify their weak areas after completing these previous year question papers of CLAT.
+• Students can identify their weak areas after completing the previous year question papers of CLAT.
 Candidates need to identify the areas and topics from the incorrectly answered questions.

 CLAT Sample Papers 2026